What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 |---|---|---|

-| Threshold | Higher ("extraordinary" required) | Moderate ("well positioned" required) |
+| Threshold | Higher (must be "extraordinary") | Moderate (must be "well positioned") |

-| Priority date wait | Usually no backlog or short backlog | EB-2 backlog (China ~4 years) |
+| Priority Date Backlog | Usually no backlog or short backlog | EB-2 backlog (China ~4 years) |

-| Employer requirement | Not required | Not required |
+| Employer Required | No | No |

-| Approval rate (FY2022) | ~56% | ~96% |
+| Approval Rate (FY2022) | ~56% | ~96% |

-| Suitable for | Distinguished senior researchers | STEM professionals with solid achievements |
+| Best For | Senior researchers with outstanding achievements | STEM professionals with some achievements |

-| Strategic recommendation | Consider first if qualifications are strong | More conservative choice |
+| Strategic Advice | Prioritize if qualifications are strong | More reliable choice |

-Path Three: O-1 Visa -- Nonimmigrant but No Lottery Required #
+Pathway Three: O-1 Visa -- Nonimmigrant but No Lottery Required #

 O-1 Advantages #